 How long do skateboard trucks last?
 They are good for 2 to 4 years, and the wide gap is due to various factors determining your skateboard truck’s life.

 Skateboard trucks are equally important as any other part of the skateboard.
-You can find these trucks under your board that hold your skateboard wheels.
+You can find these trucks under your board that holds your skateboard wheels.
 These trucks serve as the axle of your skateboard with the power to control your turn, jump, and grind.

 For your own safety and protection, you must regularly check skateboard trucks, as well as other parts of your skateboard.
-Often than not, skateboarders perform exhibitions and tricks that may compromise their safety if the skateboards were not properly maintained.
+Often than not, skateboarders perform exhibitions and tricks that may compromise their safety if the skateboards are not properly maintained.

 Table of Contents